prachi-sahu-codes/shape-react/README.md

 # shape-react

-This project help in finding area of various shapes.
+This project lets you select any shape among square, rectangle, rhombus, parallelogram and then help in finding area of these shapes.